Loading...

 • Data is purged on the shortest practical TTL, and Anthropic aims to give customers control over how long data is retained.
 What is held, and the retention duration where a specific TTL applies, is documented on each feature's page.

-In the ZDR eligibility table, some features are marked "Yes (qualified)" in the ZDR eligible column.
+In the feature eligibility table, some features are marked "Yes (qualified)" in the ZDR eligible column.
 If your organization has a ZDR arrangement, you can use these features with confidence that what Anthropic retains is narrow and is required for optimal performance.

 Zero data retention (ZDR) scope